google-research/weatherbench2/docs/source/init-vs-valid-time.md

-# Valid vs. Init Time Conventions
+# Init vs Valid Time Conventions

 The WeatherBench 2 evaluation code can work with two forecast time conventions: init-time and valid-time.
 For all official WB2 evaluation, the init-time convention is used.
 You can switch between the conventions using the `by_init` parameter in the `DataConfig`.